CastilloAnthony/Nuclearcraft-Reactor-UI-ControlPanel/Nuclearcraft Reactor UI Control Panel/README.md

 	the program is in sleep mode, then it should be able to catch it far sooner.

 	I plan on rearranging the UI slightly, but for now its perfectly functional.

+	Here is a video showcasing what the UI looks like, and how it acts, in-game: https://youtu.be/riXulc5wzCA